aayushkatariaa/kaaj-assignment/DECISIONS.md

 ## ADR-002: PostgreSQL over MySQL

 ### Context
-The original geo-doc-parser uses MySQL.
+Using PostgreSQL as per instructions for kaaj assignment.
 This system needs to store complex JSON structures (criteria configurations) and support advanced querying.

 ### Decision
 Use PostgreSQL with JSONB support for storing flexible criteria configurations.